TestardR/seller-payout/README.md

-./handler (where the business logic happens) reaches coverage: 93.3% of statements :smile:
+./handler (where the business logic happens) reaches a test coverage of 93.3% of statements :innocent:

 ## Table of Contents